Wednesday, May 16, 2018

 Third, I suggest the simple way of the power of courage.
 Acts tells us that some of the residents of Jerusalem sneered at the apostles and said, “They are filled with new wine” (v.
 13).
 They did not want to hear the message of the Galileans, so they tried to write it off as drunken babbling.
 Nevertheless, Peter raised his voice and addressed them, “Men of Judea and all who live in Jerusalem, let this be known to you, and listen to what I say.
 Indeed, these are not drunk, as you suppose” (vv.
 14-15).
 It took guts for Peter to stand up to the sneering crowd.
 It took Spirit-powered courage.
 Peter had recently denied Jesus three times.
 He hid himself from the authorities after the crucifixion.
 Yet, with the power of the Spirit, Peter makes a strong stand for what God was doing in the world at that moment.
 This passage challenges us to do the same, especially when people dismiss our practice of the faith.
 Whether at work or in our personal relationships, we have limits.
 We always risk alienating friends, family, and co-workers if we let them know where we stand.
 We struggle with how we can show a little courage to describe what God is doing in our lives and in the world.
 Some people may have the calling of engaging philosophical arguments with agnostics or refuting best-selling books by atheists.
 For most people, however, the challenge is to point out what one sees God doing in our lives, especially the changes Christ has brought into our lives.
 We may even have an insight into what God is doing in and through our church, touching the community and the world.
 When estranged family members come together, that is a God-moment.
 When people for whom Christ and the church meant nothing suddenly turn aside and come alive to the things of God, that is a God-moment.
 When an unexpected healing of damaged emotions occurs, that is a God-moment.
 When warring factions make peace, that is a God-moment.

 You do not have to be a creative genius.
 Pentecost power itself is love.
-We can do no remarkable things.
+We can do no great things.
 We can do small things with great love.
 The issue is not how much you do, but the love you put into do it.
-Such is the nature of Christian action.[16]
+Such is the nature of Christian action.[19]
 The power of Pentecost is the power of love, fusing the love of God for us, our love for God, and the love both have for the world.

 Jesus says that the one who is near him is near fire, but one who is far from him is far from the rule of God.[20]Just as “tongues like fire” were over the heads of those gathered in the upper room, a fire started on that day.
 Too often in history, the fire has flickered and burned dimly.
 Today, the light seems almost dim in comparison to other perceived lights in the modern world.
 Yet, the church never loses its basic commission to be witnesses for the light that God has brought into the world through Jesus.
 Let it be so.

 First, in some of Jesus’ subsequent followers, one can see the light of the Spirit almost visually.
-Several years ago, after the English writer Malcolm Muggeridge spent some time observing Mother Teresa working in Calcutta, India, taking care of dying people she plucked off the streets, he authored a book about her he titled Something Beautiful for God.
-In it, he said that the universal love of God has rubbed off on Mother Teresa, giving her features a noticeable luminosity and a shining quality.[18]
+Several years ago, after the English writer Malcolm Muggeridge spent some time observing Mother Teresa working in Calcutta, India, taking care of dying people she plucked off the streets, he wrote a book about her he titled Something Beautiful for God.
+In it, he said that the universal love of God has rubbed off on Mother Teresa, giving her features a noticeable luminosity and a shining quality.[21]
 In most of us who follow Jesus today, the light within us may not be quite that apparent to others.
 We are not always brightly shining.
 Yet, when we confront darkness in our lives, we often become conscious of how the way of the Lord is the primary light of our lives.

 There is a story about a little girl who, on the way home from church, turned to her mother and said, “Mommy, the preacher’s sermon this morning confused me.”
 The mother said, “Oh!
 Why is that?”
 The girl replied, “Well, he said that God is bigger than we are.
 Is that true?”
 “Yes, that’s true,” the mother replied.
 “He also said that God lives within us.
 Is that true, too?”
 Again, the mother replied, “Yes.”
 “Well,” said the girl.
 “If God is bigger than us and he lives in us, wouldn’t he show through?”

 Second, the thing is, in this world, there are lots of other lights, some that seem more glitzy or powerful or, in some fields, even more illuminating.
 These lights may dim our appreciation for the light God has given us, especially if we do not nurture that light.
 John describes Jesus as “the light of all people,” affirming that his light shines in the darkness and the darkness shall not overcome it (John 1:4-5).
 I have read versions of the culture being complete darkness from both left and right sides of the theological and political spectrum.
 Yes, darkness will not overcome the light of Jesus.
-Yet, could the light we see in culture overwhelm our appreciation for the light of Jesus?
+Yet could the light we see in culture overwhelm our appreciation for the light of Jesus?

 Here are some examples of what I mean.

 Let us consider the light of education.
 Some of us who first met Jesus as children or teenagers had a little spiritual light glowing inside us when we went off to college.
-There, we encountered not only current information, but also new ways of thinking about it, all emanating from the lamp of education.
+There, we encountered not only new information, but also new ways of thinking about it, all emanating from the lamp of education.
 On balance, that is a good lamp, one that has been helpful to our world, but its nature is such that our spiritual light can look pale by comparison.
 Moreover, for some of us, the scholastic light seemed, at least for a time, to overpower our inner light of the Spirit.

 Let us consider the light of psychology.
-You have struggled with some personal baggage from the past that interfered with your ongoing life.
-You may have prayed about it without finding the help you needed.
+Perhaps you have struggled with some personal baggage from the past that interfered with your ongoing life.
+You may have prayed about it without finding the kind of help you needed.
 So eventually, you sought some professional counseling, and through it, you found some relief and new perspectives that set you free from the old bondage.
 Given those results, the counseling certainly qualifies as light for your darkness, and therefore a good light.
 Nevertheless, it does not necessarily follow that it is a better light than the light of the Spirit.
 It is a different light, a more specific light for a specific need, but it is not a light for what is at the root of every one of us: our need to get right with God and to fill our lives with meaning and purpose.

 Let us consider the light of the culture.
-Secular life itself has a glitter that sometimes outshines the light of the Spirit within us.
+Secular life itself has a glitter that sometimes seems to outshine the light of the Spirit within us.
 If you have ever been with a group of people who seem quite happy without the morality and values of religion, you may have wondered if you were mistaken to cling to the way of the Lord.
 I will say that many such persons who say that everything is OK in their secular lifestyle do not appear to be OK in reality.
 In any case, the light of secularity can appear powerfully bright at times.
 It can illuminate certain pleasures.
 At times, it can even shed a benign glow.
 Yet it has neither the heat of inspiration nor the inner-path-lighting ability of the Spirit’s light.

 It ought not to surprise us that every culture develops some ideas, institutions, and practices that enlighten humanity.
 God made us all in the image of God.
 United Methodists believe in prevenient grace, the grace that comes before salvation in wooing us into the full light of the gospel.
-We can expect that human beings will produce many good things.
+We can expect that human beings will come up with many good things.
 Personally, I hope the church is always open to learning new things from the lights of medicine, learning, behavioral studies, sociology, human motivation, technology, or anything else.
 I hope we do not have a view of the gospel in which the choice is always “either/or,” as in “either we will follow Jesus, or we will follow science or culture.”
 We need to be open enough to allow these other lights to illuminate our lives where possible.
 Yet, the organizing fire or light of our lives need to emanate from the Holy Spirit.
 Let the “tongues like fire” rest upon each of us.

 That brings me to my next point.

 Third, like it or not, if you are a Christian, you are called to bear witness, to testify to the hope that is within you, to tell people about Jesus.
 In one sense, I think it only fair for us as pastors to let you know that it will be increasingly difficult to be a faithful Christian.
 This time is no time to sugarcoat the gospel.
 Becoming a Christian will not solve every problem you face.
 In fact, if you read your Bible closer, you will discover that adversity is often part of being a disciple of Jesus Christ.
-This is not necessarily a terrible thing.
+This is not necessarily a bad thing.
 When the church received much support from the culture, some found it easy to participate in the church.
 With the change in the culture, many more people feel free to do something else with their time and energy.
 When we gather for worship, praise, focus upon the Bible, preach, and teach, we are equipping ourselves to be light-bearers.
 I may have an easier task of being a witness.
 People expect it of me.
 However, tomorrow, when you get into the classroom, or the boardroom, the office, or over the kitchen table, witness is more difficult.
-Nevertheless, by the grace of God, you can witness.
-That must be one of the main points of Acts 2.
+Nevertheless, by the grace of God, you are able to witness.
+That has to be one of the main points of Acts 2.
 The Father raised Jesus from the dead through the power of the Spirit and showed Jesus to be the promised Jewish Messiah, Son of Man, Lord and Savior, but nobody knew how to talk about it, and few possessed the courage to speak of such a thing.
 Then the Holy Spirit descended, and the Spirit brought the mighty deeds of God to speech.
 People began to witness.
 They continue to witness throughout the Book of Acts and throughout the history of the church.

 The coming of the Holy Spirit on Pentecost lit the fire of the church.
 The Spirit of God is still and must always be the main source of light for Christians.
 Individually and as the church, we should do what is necessary to keep ourselves in good places for the flame of the Spirit to burn hotly and shine brightly.
 Our job is not to extinguish lesser lights.
 The witness to the light we have found in Jesus does not mean followers of Jesu have the only lights in town.
 Sometimes, we even need to help other people see the light they bring into a dark world.
 At the same time, however, other lights ought not to dazzle us so much that we no longer shine for Christ or no longer “reproduce” and bring forth new generations of Christians.